intel/cri-resource-manager/cmd/memtierd/README.md

    sudo numactl -H
    ```

-2. Create a process that needs a lot of memory.
+2. Create a process that uses a lot of memory.

+   If you installed `meme`, run `meme` (see `meme -h` for options).

-   For instance, a python3 process that takes 2G.
+   As another example, you can create a `python3` process that has 2
+   GB of idle memory:

    ```
-   python3 -c 'x="x"*2*1024*1024*1024; input()' &
+   python3 -c 'x="x"*(2*1024*1024*1024); input()' &
    ```

-3. See the memory status of the process.
+3. Start memtierd with interactive prompt.

    ```
-   sudo memtierd --pid=$(pidof python3)
+   sudo memtierd --prompt
    ```

-   Move 100,000 pages from any NUMA node to node 2:
+   (Tip: install `rlwrap` and run `sudo rlwrap memtierd --prompt` to
+   enable convenient readline input with history.)

+   Run `help` in the `memtierd>` prompt to list commands.
+On each
+   command you can get more help with `COMMAND -h`, for instance
+   `pages -h`.

+   Example: manage memory locations using the `age` policy.
+The policy
+   moves pages to `IdleNUMA` if the pages have been idle for the last
+   `IdleDuration` seconds.
+And pages that have been active on every
+   tracker round for the last `ActiveDuration` seconds are moved to
+   `ActiveNUMA`.
+Those processes will be managed that are found in the
+   `Cgroups` list.
+(Processes in nested groups managed, too.)

    ```
-   sudo memtierd --pid=$(pidof python3) --move-to=2 --count=100000
+   memtierd> policy -create age -config {"Tracker":"idlepage","Interval":10,"IdleDuration":30,"IdleNUMA":1,"ActiveDuration":10,"ActiveNUMA":0,"Cgroups":["/sys/fs/cgroup/user.slice/mytest"]} -start
    ```

-   Move 100,000 pages from NUMA node 1 to node 3:
+   Policy uses `tracker` and `mover`.
+For testing and development,
+   those can be independently created, configured and used in the
+   prompt, too.

+   Example: select pages with `pages` and let `mover` work for 10
+   seconds moving them to NUMA node 1.

    ```
-   sudo memtierd --pid=$(pidof python3) --move-from=1 --move-to=3 --count=100000
+   ( echo pages -pid $(pidof meme); echo pages; echo mover -pages-to 1; sleep 10; echo pages ) | sudo ./memtierd -prompt
    ```